googleapis/google-cloud-dotnet/docs/root/faq.md

 ...
 ```

+We know that it's annoying to have to specify the scopes.
+An
+alternative is to use `Grpc.Core` version 1.8.0 or higher.
+If you
+add a dependency for that, the `CreateScoped` call above is not
+required.
+Over time, all released libraries will depend on the newer
+version directly, so your project won't require a dependency on
+`Grpc.Core` itself.

 It's also possible to specify credentials for an
 individual RPC call.
 For example, you can create a channel using the
 default application credentials, then specify a `CallCredentials` in